Boarding Schools for Boys in Corona, New York…

 Enrolling Boys from Corona, New York, Safe Harbor is Boarding School in Florida with Year-Round Education

 At Safe Harbor, practical knowledge is as important as academic knowledge.
-Besides all aspects of boating and seamanship, we give vocational training in a variety of topics, like woodworking, scuba diving, navigation, log keeping and map reading, welding, engine repair, and basic electrical work.
+Besides all aspects of boating and seamanship, we give vocational training in a variety of topics, like woodworking, boat refurbishing, navigation, log keeping and map reading, welding, engine repair, and basic electrical work.

 Normal high school takes place year-round and can be accelerated, letting students catch up wherever they may be lagging academically.
 Boys who graduate Safe Harbor earn a Florida high school diploma, and many continue their education at colleges of their choice.